DarkWiiPlayer/glass/readme.md

 * `yaml` loads a YAML file as a Lua table.

 \* For easier interoperability with other template loaders, the `discount` loader returns a static function which can be called to return the generated HTML.
 The markdown file is only parsed the first time.

+### Custom Loaders

+A glass loader is simply a Lua function that takes as its argument a path to a file and attempts to load it into a Lua value.

+Loaders will typically add an extension to the given file name before checking whether that file exists and can be loaded.

+When a loader cannot find the expected file, it should return `nil` to let glass continue the loader chain.
+When a loader returns a truthy value, this will be used and no further loaders will be tried.